simplylu/namespotter/README.md

 > Dribbble.com is an online community and platform for designers, providing a space to showcase their creative work, gain inspiration, and connect with other design professionals and potential clients.
 ### ello
 > Ello.co is a social networking platform that emphasizes ad-free, creative expression and community engagement, providing a space for artists, designers, and enthusiasts to share their work and connect with like-minded individuals.
+### elpha
+> Elpha.com is an online community and platform designed for women in tech and entrepreneurship, providing a supportive space for networking, mentorship, and knowledge sharing to empower women in their professional journeys.
 ### etsy
 > Etsy.com is an online marketplace that connects independent sellers and buyers, offering a wide range of unique and handmade products, vintage items, and craft supplies.
 ### flickr